-From those residential developments on which PCC was able to seek contributions towards affordable housing it did so on 86.1% (31 out of 36 planning applications).
-PCC was not able to seek contributions towards affordable housing on a total of 5 applications as 2 were replacement dwellings, 1 was a change of useconversions and 2 had contributions secured on a previous application.
-In total 133 Affordable Homes gained planning permission, of these 59 affordable homes were negotiated through section 106 legal agreements, with financial contributions of just over £1,576,307.00 signed in the last financial year.
-2 planning permission was given for Rural Workers Dwellings - as these can also be used as Affordable Homes, they have been included in the total figure.
-PCC is monitoring the number of permissions given on exception sites - in 2017-2018, 1 housing exception site was granted permission was granted for 10 units with none in 2014-2015 and 47 units in 2013-14, this is significantly higher than the Plan's targets.
+From those residential developments on which PCC was able to seek contributions towards affordable housing it did so on 87.8% (41 out of 46 planning applications).
+PCC was not able to seek contributions towards affordable housing on a total of 5 applications as 2 were they wee section 73 applications and one was superceded.
+In total 170 Affordable Homes gained planning permission, of these 7 affordable homes were negotiated through section 106 legal agreements, with financial contributions of just over £1,761,765.80 signed in the last financial year.
+Planning permission was given for a site at Albert town of 87 affordable units with a revised section 106, they have been included in the total figure for delivery via a RSL rather than under the section 106 figures.

+PCC continues to monitor the number of permissions given on exception sites - in 2017-2018, 1 housing exception site was granted permission with a total of 30 units compared with 2016-17, 5 affordable housing exception sites were granted permission with a total of 64 units, 2015-16 1 new permission was granted for 10 units with none in 2014-2015 and 47 units in 2013-14, this is significantly higher than the Plan's targets.
+However only 2 units have been granted as exception sites in this years AMR.

 In line with commitments in the SPG & AMR, PCC is continuing to monitor house prices & other indicators to assess whether any changes are required to the levels of Affordable Housing contributions set out as indicative targets.
-Monitoring to date has indicated that no change is necessary & the targets of the Plan remain appropriate (see LDP Affordability Index December 2016).
-There is ongoing work to refine the methodology for preparing the Affordability Index, with a new version expected to be completed during autumn 2018, which will inform AMR 6.
+Monitoring to date has indicated that no change is necessary & the targets of the Plan remain appropriate (see LDP Affordability Index).

-Whilst levels of need for Affordable Housing are still acute in Pembrokeshire with a need for 1,641 affordable homes a year (2014 LHMA) (significantly more than the number of market dwellings built each year), the Plan is successfully delivering high levels of Affordable Housing, giving planning permission for a cumulative figure of 1618 units out of a total Plan target of 980 since adoption.
-An updated LHMA is anticipated during the AMR 6 and will inform the Plan Review.
+Whilst levels of need for Affordable Housing are still acute in Pembrokeshire with a need for 1,641 affordable homes a year (2014 LHMA) (significantly more than the number of market dwellings built each year), the Plan is successfully delivering high levels of Affordable Housing, giving planning permission for a cumulative figure of 1759 units out of a total Plan target of 980 since adoption.
+An updated LHMA is anticipated during 2019 and will inform the Plan Review.
 Stakeholders have requested that the AMR include information on the way in which any commuted sums for Affordable Housing have been spent by the Authority.
-During the year 2017-2018 6 schemes were identified and £125,291 was paid to RSLs by the Authority compared with 2016-2017 - four schemes were identified and £107,909.96 was paid to the RSLs by the Authority.
+During the year 2018-2019 5 schemes were identified and £134,298.60 was paid to RSLs by the Authority compared with 6 schemes and £125,291 in 2017-2018 2016-2017 - four schemes were identified and £107,909.96 was paid to the RSLs by the Authority.

-In relation to density, figures are being achieved above targets on allocated sites & on windfall sites in urban and rural areas.
-The windfall hub town figure is 32 dph for AMR 5 which is above target.
+In relation to density, figures are largely below target on allocated sites & on windfall sites in urban and rural areas, however the majority of these were on brownfield sites and many in rural areas were for replacement dwellings which significantly lowered the overall density.